ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 exam release.

-We **do not** expect that the programming work and recording will take a full day constant work.
+We **do not** expect that the programming work and recording will take a full day of constant work.
 The tasks will be significantly shorter than the PAs, so this should only take a few hours.
 We give the broad range to give you the best chance to schedule some quiet, focused time to do the work and record the presentation.